Just Color Picker

 If you always work with the same colour list, you can make Just Color Picker open the same colour list file on every start: save your colour list to a file named “jcpicker.txt” to the directory where you placed jcpicker.exe file.

 Portability and jcpicker.ini file (for Windows)

 Just Colour Picker is a portable application, which means you don’t need to install or un-install it.
-Just double click on the jcpicker.exe file to start using it.
-If you want to remove Just Color Picker from your computer, simply delete the file.
+Just double click the downloaded jcpicker.exe file to start using it.
+If you want to remove Just Color Picker from your computer, simply delete the exe file.

-When Just Colour Picker is run from the computer’s hard disk, it saves all its settings in the Just Color Picker.cfg file in the Application Data folder on disk C or in the Windows registry (for older versions).
+When Just Colour Picker is run from the computer’s hard disk, it saves all its settings in the Just Color Picker.cfg file in the Application Data folder in the Local Settings on disk C or in the Windows registry (for older versions).
 However, when Just Color Picker is run from a portable device, e.g. USB memory stick, it creates jcpicker.ini file and saves all its settings there.
 The jcpicker.ini file resides in the same folder where you keep jcpicker.exe and saves you from tuning Just Color Picker every time you run it on a new computer from a portable device.

 Those who would prefer Just Colour Picker to create the .ini file even when it is run from the hard disk, and those who are particular about their Windows registry, should use “/ini” key when they run Just Color Picker for the first time.
 With this key, Just Color Picker will create the .ini file even when run from a non-portable device.
 And once there is a jcpicker.ini file in the same folder with jcpicker.exe, Just Color Picker will not use a config file or Windows registry and will keep all the settings in the .ini file.
 If you want to transfer Just Color Picker to another device or computer with all your settings, you should copy both jcpicker.exe and jcpicker.ini files.

 How to use /ini key